Calendar

 Winter Solstice

-• Dwarven children spend the days around Yule building elaborate snow structures, which are then used for a large snowball showdown during the few hours of daylight on the solstice day.
+• Dwarven children spend the days around Midwinter building elaborate snow structures, which are then used for a large snowball showdown during the few hours of daylight on the solstice day.